ByNicole/bynicole.github.io/professional-experience/_posts/2022-12-31-lightstone.md

-Lightstone
 Accounts receivable - handle deposits of 10k or more

 * Processing of notice to vacates and statements of deposits
 - Analyzing ledgers and making sure charges are set up properly, answering questions directly to residents.
 - Coordinate and counsel with our attorney when needed.
 Stay on top of delinquencies and process evictions if needed per the laws of our state.